Warrior Covert QR1 vs. Easton Stealth CXPosted by Drake Martin on Dec 30, 2015

-Notable NHL players using a Warrior Covert QR1: Max Pacioretty (MTL), Joe Pavelski (SJ), Wayne Simmonds (PHI), Thomas Vanek (MIN), Chris Versteeg (CAR).
+Notable NHL players using a Warrior Covert QR1: Max Pacioretty (MTL), Joe Pavelski (SJ), Wayne Simmonds (PHI), Thomas Vanek (MIN).

-Notable NHL players using an Easton Stealth CX: Drew Doughty (LA), Zach Parise (MIN), James Neal (NSH), Mike Cammalleri (NJ), Kyle Okposo (NYI).
+Notable NHL players using an Easton Stealth CX: Drew Doughty (LA), Zach Parise (MIN), James Neal (NSH), Mike Cammalleri (NJ), Kyle Okposo (BUF).